 If you’ve purchased your own ISBNs (ALLi’s recommendation) a screenshot of your ISBN account showing your name as owner, your imprint name and your books' ISBNs displayed should suffice.

 - Invoices and bank statements for editing, design, promotion and other publishing costs from both your end as the publisher and from the supplier side

 - Affidavits from distributors like IngramSpark, Draft2Digital, PublishDrive or StreetLib

-While the aim of indie authors is true independence, many of us still rely heavily on one self-publishing platform: Amazon KDP.
-When you receive a warning from KDP about having your publishing account closed, or your affiliate account shut, or your book pulled unless you can prove you own the rights to one of your books, it's scary.
+When you receive a warning from Kindle Direct Publishing (KDP) or Audiobook Creation Exchange (ACX) about having your publishing account closed, or your affiliate account shut, or your book pulled, unless you can prove you own the rights to one of your books, it's scary.

-The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with KDP support desk are not always clear, and sometimes can go round in circles for a very long time.
+The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with Amazon support desks are not always clear, and can sometimes go round in circles for a long time.

 Time you may feel you don't have, with a five-day deadline looming over you.